microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/phi2/README.md

 # Phi2 Optimizations
 ## Prerequisites
+A Linux machine for [TorchDynamo-based ONNX Exporter](https://pytorch.org/docs/stable/onnx.html#torchdynamo-based-onnx-exporter)\
+Install onnx, onnxscript and transformers by running
 ```bash
 pip install -r requirements.txt
 ```
+To export ONNX, PyTorch version 2.2.0 or higher is required.
+The [official website](https://pytorch.org/) offers packages compatible with CUDA 11.8 and 12.1.
+Please select the appropriate version according to your needs.
+\
+\
+**There are two options to run the conversion script:**\
 _From source:_
 ```bash
 pip install onnxruntime-gpu==1.17.0 # or onnxruntime==1.17.0 if using cpu